 You also need to consider whether or not you actually want to raise meat chickens.
 Because once you make a choice, it’s inhumane not to follow through with it.

 When raising meat birds, you’ll find yourself with fast-growing chickens meaning a lot of feed, a lot of poop, and a lot of care.
-Plus you will have to say goodbye to these birds after 8 short weeks so be sure you’re ready.
+Plus, you will have to say goodbye to these birds after eight short weeks, so be sure you’re ready.
 Allowing them to live too long is cruel because they get so large so quickly that they’ll actually suffer.

 Choosing the Right Breed of Meat Bird

 As previously stated, meat birds are a much different breed than laying hens so you will have to make sure that you get the right one.
 It’s possible to dual-raise chickens to serve both purposes but it is not practical in today’s world.